Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 With a nice new theme, your website will get a much-needed upgrade that makes it look appealing to visitors.

-Step 6: Come up With Interesting Blog Topics
+Step 5: Come Up With Interesting Blog Topics

 Q1) What could be an intriguing or exciting talking point for your readers?

-For stay-at-home moms, topics related to sleep training, homeschooling, and budget-friendly meal ideas could be a great place to start.
+For stay-at-home moms, topics related to sleep training, family activities, and budget-friendly meal ideas could be a great place to start.

 Q2) What are your reader’s pain points and challenges?